huakun-huang/randomForestRANSmodel-v2/README.md

 (3) Edit the environment.
 An example is provided in bashrc file  <br>
 (4) Run Allrun script  <br>
 (5) Compile PINNKOmegaSST model.
 In PINNKOmegaSST folder, there is a run.sh script.
 Make sure the path in your computer is correct.  <br>

-**Try the method** <br>
-In test folder, two cases are provided.
-Everyone can try the method without training.

 <h2><strong>(1) Cases used in the training process</strong></h2>